 - None of these so called “Environments” has actually been shown to harbor any kind of life.

 - In every case, these are places that many adventurous people would like to visit.
 But, without bringing along a complete life support system with you – including when you are “out for a walk” – they are no place you could “live”.

 Titan is the largest moon of Saturn.
 It is the third largest moon in the Solar System and larger than planets Mercury and Pluto.
 And it is just lousy with Earth-like qualities.
 It has a very dense atmosphere that exceeds the Earth’s sea-level pressure by about 50%.

-This first image is pretty much what Voyager 1 saw during its pass by Jupiter, arranged especially to look at Titan.
+This first image is pretty much what Voyager 1 saw during its pass by Saturn, arranged especially to look at Titan.
 It has been known that Titan has an atmosphere since that fact was discovered by Gerald Kuiper (rhymes with “hyper”) in 1944.
 It became obvious then that to see under this veil of clouds would require more than the cameras aboard the twin Voyager spacecraft.
 Mostly for that reason was Voyager 2 was cleared (after the successful encounter of Voyager 1 with the satellite) to ignore Titan and continue on a trajectory that would take it to Uranus and Neptune.
-Had Voyager 1 failed at Titan, Voyager 2 would have followed its brother out of the plane of the Solar System, having never having the opportunity to see the last two Giant planets Uranus and Neptune.
+Had Voyager 1 failed at Titan, Voyager 2 would have followed its brother out of the plane of the Solar System, never having had the opportunity to see the last two Giant planets Uranus and Neptune.
 Titan got such priority because of its atmosphere which is unique for satellites of any planet.

 This second image is from the later Cassini probe that was sent to orbit Saturn and (knowing what Voyager could not see) included an infrared camera which – with some filtering -could see down to the Titanian surface.